-- f you do so, your new data allowance will come into effect immediately but the higher monthly charge will only apply from the beginning of the next calendar month.
+- Switch to the unlimited plan.
+If you do so, your new data allowance will come into effect immediately but the higher monthly charge will only apply from the beginning of the next calendar month.

-Belong is not available everywhere (probably only in areas where Telstra’s ‘premium’ BigPond service has stiff competition) but you can easily check whether it is available where you live by typing in your landline number (if you have one already) or street address on their website.
+Belong is not available everywhere but you can easily check whether it is available where you live by typing in your landline number (if you have one already) or street address on their website.

 There is a ‘catch’ though.

-When you sign-up to Belong, they will charge you $60 for the ADSL modem and router they supply you (which also includes express delivery to your door by courier) unless you agree to a 12 month contract (bad idea!!), in which case you’ll get the modem for free.
+When you sign-up to Belong, they will charge you $60 for the modem they supply you (which can also be used with the NBN once it becomes available for you) unless you agree to a 12 month contract (bad idea!!).

 This means that while Belong doesn’t charge for connecting your landline or setting up your ADSL service, you will incur an upfront cost of $60 if you go with their month-to-month option.